shifted7/data-structures-and-algorithms/README-Data Structures.md

 - Create a Queue class that has a front property.
 It creates an empty Queue when instantiated.
   - This object should be aware of a default empty value assigned to front when the queue is created.
   - Define a method called enqueue which takes any value as an argument and adds a new node with that value to the back of the queue with an O(1) Time performance.
-  - Define a method called dequeue that does not take any argument, removes the node from the front of the queue, and returns the node’s value.
+  - Define a method called dequeue that does not take any argument, removes the node from the front of the queue, and returns the nodeâ€™s value.
     - Should raise exception when called on empty queue
   - Define a method called peek that does not take an argument and returns the value of the node located in the front of the queue, without removing it from the queue.
     - Should raise exception when called on empty queue